shafizurRseeam/Corr-RR/ARTIFACT-EVALUATION.md

 curl -LsSf https://astral.sh/uv/install.sh | sh
 ```

-After installation, ensure that `uv` is added to your system PATH.
-Verify installation:
+After installation, you may need to restart the terminal for `uv` to be available in PATH.
+Then verify installation with:

 ```
 uv --version